 Do you want to make and plan a (long) trip but don’t you know how or where to start?
-Are you searching for an overview of the steps to undertake a world trip?
-Looking for a checklist for trip preparation?
-In this blog we give you a clear overview of all the things you have to think about before you leave home for a great trip.
+Are you searching for an overview of the steps to prepare for long term travel?
+In need of a Trip Preparation Checklist for preparing a journey?
+In this blog we give you a clear overview of all the things you have to think about before you leave home for a great trip, long or short!

-This blog is both relevant for persons preparing for a holiday or short trip and travelers that intent to leave home behind for a while.
+This blog is both relevant for persons preparing for a holiday or short trip and travelers that intent to leave home behind for a while to embark on a long journey.

-We are experienced travelers and made a few big journeys.
+We are experienced travelers and made several big journeys.
+One of them a world trip of almost 2 years!
 We prepared, we traveled, we learned from what we missed, and now we share our knowledge with you.
 Please benefit from that and we wish you an incredible and carefree journey.

-- Decide: Yes I am going to do this
+- Decide: Yes I am going to make this journey

 - Fantasize about where you can go